GabeStah/dgraph-reddit/hugo/content/_index.md

 The script is fairly simple and similar to what we saw in the `Post` component, but we're passing an object to the `@Component` directive and specifying that our `components` property contains the `Post` component.
 Now all we have to do is get our app to render the `PostList` component and we'll be in business!

+#### Handling Global Sass Variables

+We need a convenient way to inject custom CSS throughout the app, which we can do by modifying the CSS Webpack loader.

+1. Create a `src/assets/css/main.scss` file and add the following Sass.

+    ```scss
+    .accentuated {
+      &:hover {
+        color: var(--v-accent-base) !important;
+      }
+    }
+    ```

+    Notice that we're using the `--v-accent-base` variable, which is generated automatically because we passed `options.customProperties` to the Vuetify declaration in [Configuring Vuetify](#configuring-vuetify).

+    We'll use this file for global CSS that we need access to throughout the app.
+However, in order for `scoped` CSS within a `.vue` file to have access to the global `src/assets/css/main.scss` file we need to modify the Webpack loader `css` settings so it'll import the file automatically.

+2. Open `vue.config.js` and add the following `css: { ... }` property.

+    ```js
+    module.exports = {
+      // ...
+      css: {
+        loaderOptions: {
+          sass: {
+            data: `@import "~@/assets/css/main.scss";`
+          }
+        }
+      }
+    };
+    ```

+    Now in the `src/components/Post.vue` component where we use the `accentuated` class we'll see `:hover` effects using the accent base color specified in our Vuetify theme.

+    {{% notice "warning" %}} Unfortunately, Vuetify defaults to using the `!important` flag for a number of its generated CSS classes.
+Therefore, if you notice custom CSS changes aren't taking affect you may have to resort to adding the `!important` flag to your own CSS rules intended to take precedence. {{% /notice %}}

 ### Updating the App and Home Components

 The default Vue layout looks neat and all, but we obviously need to get rid of that starter stuff so our app functions like we want.